Association measures for interval variables: Analysis of datasets

 Another clear example of divergence between definitions is the sample symbolic correlation between money spent on food and social entertainment.
 In this case, the sample correlation ranges from $\widehat{{\rm Cor}}_4(X_1,X_2)=0.028$ to $\widehat{{\rm Cor}}_2(X_1,X_2)=0.712$.

-The divergence between the various definitions of symbolic correlation motivates the need for selecting the most appropriate definition, which can be done when the micro- and macro-data are both available.
+The divergence between the sample symbolic correlations obtained through the various definitions motivates searching for the most appropriate definition, which can be done since the micro- and macro-data are both available.
 To address this issue, we represent in Figure \ref{fig:MicroData_CreditCards} the values of the random variables, $U_{j}$, describing the (linearly) transformed micro-data, according to (\ref{Aij}).
 In this example, the macro-data were not observed directly, but results from the aggregation of the micro-data, according to the credit card issuer criteria.
 Thus, some of the observed values are used to define the observed interval limits, and to avoid distorting the results, we removed them from the analysis.

-The scatter plots and sample correlations between concretizations of $U_{j}$ and $U_{l}$ ($j\neq l$) of Figure \ref{fig:MicroData_CreditCards} give indication that these random variables are uncorrelated and that the most promising models among the eight introduced above (vide tables \ref{tab:reasoningVarCov} and \ref{tab:reasoningVarCov_Cazes}) are: (i) continuous Uniform, (ii) Triangular, and (iii) truncated Normal distribution, associated with $\boma{\Sigma}_5$, $\boma{\Sigma}_7$, and $\boma{\Sigma}_8$, respectively.
+The scatter plots and sample correlations between concretizations of $U_{j}$ and $U_{l}$ ($j\neq l$) of Figure \ref{fig:MicroData_CreditCards} give indication that these random variables are uncorrelated and that the most promising models among the eight introduced above (see Table~\ref{tab:reasoningVarCov}) are: (i) continuous Uniform, (ii) Triangular, and (iii) truncated Normal distribution, associated with $\boma{\Sigma}_5$, $\boma{\Sigma}_7$, and $\boma{\Sigma}_8$, respectively.

-We tried testing these three hypotheses applying goodness of fit tests (we used the Anderson-Darling test \cite{Anderson:2011}) but the null hypothesis was always rejected.
+We tested these three hypotheses applying goodness of fit tests (we used the Anderson-Darling test \cite{Anderson:2011}) but the null hypothesis was always rejected.
 This can be explained by the high number of observations, which makes a small departure from the theoretical model statistically significant, even though it might not be significant from the practical point of view.